Questions? Call0808 196 1942orMessage us

 Your guide to fertility treatment using a donor

-For many individuals and couples, using a donor is the only pathway to build a family they had wished for.
-This guide aims to cover how to choose a donor, what is involved in the procedure and who may consider using a donor.
+For many individuals and couples, using a donor is the only pathway to build a family they have always longed for.
+This guide explores how to choose a donor, what is involved in the procedure and who may consider using a donor.

 A smiling couple stands in a cozy living room, looking at a document and an ultrasound image, expressing joy and excitement.